PATIENT INFORMATION

 -

-Be involved in all treatment decisions and/or request another opinion
+Be actively involved in all treatment decisions, and to request a second opinion if desired

 -